BobZhangHT/RJMCMC_NonLinear/README.md

 - On Windows PowerShell, use `$env:JULIA_NUM_THREADS=N` to set thread count.
 - The code automatically detects available threads and warns if requested threads exceed available threads.
 - For best performance, set `JULIA_NUM_THREADS` to match your CPU core count.

+## Contact

+If you have questions or run into issues, please contact zhanght@gdou.edu.cn.